The Greek Ecclesiastical Historians of the First Six Centuries of the Christian Era (6 vols.)

-These invaluable works of church history were initiated by Eusebius, bishop of Caesarea, now considered the “Father of Church History.”
-Following his lead, these pioneering historians chronicled the history of Christianity from the time of the Apostles to 594 A.D.
+Explore the developments of early Christianity with this collection of histories.
+Eusebius, now considered the “Father of Church History,” and other pioneering historians—including Socrates, Sozomen, Theodoretus, and Evagrius—chronicle the history of Christianity from the time of the Apostles to AD 594, offering an overview of Christianity through the sixth century.
 These six books are a conglomeration of some of the most historically important documents from that era.

-Written over the course of two generations, these fascinating volumes vary significantly in methodology, style, and tone, and each continues to help historians gain a better understanding of this significant epoch.
-Perfect for historians, theologians, and students of early Christianity, The Greek Ecclesiastical Historians of the First Six Centuries of the Christian Era is a necessary and wonderful addition to any library.
+Written over the course of two generations, these fascinating volumes vary significantly in methodology, style, and tone, but each continues to provide valuable insight into this significant time in Christian history.
+Perfect for historians, theologians, and students, The Greek Ecclesiastical Historians of the First Six Centuries of the Christian Era is a valuable wealth of information on early Christian history.

 Key Features